 Focusing on your target market's habits will help you decide how best to reach them.
 There's no point in advertising in a glossy magazine if your target market won't read it or advertising online if potential customers aren't internet users.
 Advertising in a local paper, handing out flyers or doing a door-to-door leaflet drop might be much more effective.

 Simple forms of advertising can be highly effective, low cost or even free.
 These include simply getting a sign painted on your van, putting a card up in your local newsagent's window, creating a Facebook page or having a Twitter feed for you and your business.
+One option is to hang up an eye-catching industrial neon sign both inside and outside the premises.
+Hanging a sign up outside will help lure customers in to take a closer look at what you have on offer.
 You could even strike up mutual recommendation agreements with other small businesses.

 Stay close to customers

 Simply meeting potential customers face-to-face is often the most effective way to promote your business.
 Networking can also generate sales.